journy-io/js-sdk/README.md

 We welcome your feedback, ideas and suggestions.
 We really want to make your life easier, so if we’re falling short or should be doing something different, we want to hear about it.

-You can create an issue or contact us via the chat on our website.
+Please create an issue or contact us via the chat on our website.